shouryade/MapMitra/README.md

 ### Changes Made
 - **Area:** [Map View](https://www.openstreetmap.org/#map=16/30.35418/76.36777&layers=N)
 - **Type of Edits:** Added new roads, updated building footprints, and corrected location details for existing points of interest.
-- **Purpose:** These changes enhance navigability and provide up-to-date information for the communit
+- **Purpose:** These changes enhance navigability and provide up-to-date information for the community

+### Changeset History
+You can view the changesets here: [Madhur Gaba's OSM Edits](https://www.openstreetmap.org/user/Madhur%20Gaba/history#map=16/30.35418/76.36777&layers=N).

 ## Technologies Used
 - **Frontend**: React.js (for a responsive and interactive user interface)